-The Leasehold Reform Housing and Urban Development Act 1993 gives residential leaseholders the statutory right to protect the value of their asset by either extending the lease or buying the freehold (enfranchisement).
+The Leasehold Reform Housing and Urban Development Act 1993 gives residential leaseholders of flats the statutory right to protect the value of their asset by either:

 The leaseholder pays a premium to the landlord for granting the lease extension in order to compensate the landlord for the loss of rent.

-You will usually need to instruct a valuer with experience of this type of transaction to advise you on the premium that you should propose as a notice requiring a lease extension can be invalidated by an unrealistic premium.
+You will usually need to instruct a valuer with experience of this type of transaction to advise you as a notice requiring a lease extension can be invalidated by an unrealistic premium.

-As an alternative to the statutory procedure outlined briefly above, the landlord and tenant can just agree to extend the lease.
+As an alternative to the statutory procedure outlined briefly above, the landlord and tenant can agree to extend the lease without formal notice.

-The main advantage of this type of lease extension is flexibility.
-The parties can agree on the term of the new lease, whether they opt for a much longer term such as 999 years or a shorter term such as an additional 20 years.
-They can commit to any length of term and any premium to be paid.
-Using this method there is no requirement for the Landlord to reduce the ground rent to a peppercorn, although they could agree to do so if they wished.
+The main advantage of this type of lease extension is flexibility, the parties can agree on the term of the new lease (a much longer term such as 999 years or a shorter term such as additional 20 years or any other term) and any premium to be paid, and there is no requirement for the Landlord to reduce the ground rent to a peppercorn, although they could agree to do so.

-The main disadvantage of not using the statutory procedure is that there is no ability to apply to the court or the FTT in the event that agreement cannot be reached or either party is causing delay.
-It is hoped that agreement on all points could be reached in principle in advance; allowing an Agreement for Surrender and New Lease to be employed at the outset, with a small deposit paid to ensure the matter proceeds to completion.
+The main disadvantage of not using the statutory procedure is that there is no ability to apply to court or the FTT in the event that agreement cannot be reached or either party is causing delay.

 How SLC Solicitors can assist